elgatopanzon/whisker/README.md

 Make sure that you have [CMake](http://www.cmake.org/) and a C compiler installed.

-Then open a terminal, go to the source directory and type the following commands:
+Then open a terminal, then from the project directory and type the following commands:

     $ mkdir build
     $ cd build